Star Trek IV: The Voyage Home: Home media

 The Voyage Home was first released on VHS home media on September 30, 1987.
 Paramount Home Video spent $20 million marketing the film's release alongside 10 episodes of The Original Series.
 The video sold hundreds of thousands of copies in the United States and Canadian markets, and was in the top ten rankings for sales and rentals in December and January 1988.
-Paramount re-released the film on March 12, 1992, with Fatal Attraction as part of a "Director's Series"; these editions had additional commentary and were presented in a widescreen letterboxed format to preserve the film's original cinematography.
+Paramount re-released the film on March 12, 1992, with Fatal Attraction as part of a "Director's Series", these editions having additional commentary and being presented in a widescreen letterboxed format to preserve the films' original cinematography.
 Nimoy was interviewed on the Paramount lots and discussed his acting career as well as his favorable opinion of the widescreen format.

 A "bare bones" DVD of the film was released on November 9, 1999.
 Aside from the film, the contents include the original theatrical trailer and the introduction from the "Director's Series" VHS release.
 Three-and-a-half years later, a two-disc "Collector's Edition" was released with supplemental material and the same video transfer as the original DVD release.
 Among other special features, it contains a text commentary by Michael Okuda and an audio commentary from director Leonard Nimoy and star William Shatner.

 The film was released on Blu-ray Disc in May 2009 to coincide with the new Star Trek feature, along with the other five films that feature the original crew in Star Trek: Original Motion Picture Collection.
 The Voyage Home was remastered in 1080p high definition.
 Each film in the set has an additional soundtrack, enhanced to 7.1 Dolby TrueHD standard.
 The disc features a new commentary track by Roberto Orci and Alex Kurtzman, the writers of the 2009 Star Trek film.
 On July 7, 2021, it was announced that a 4K Ultra HD Blu-ray box set containing the first four Star Trek films would be released on September 7 of that year to commemorate the franchise's 55th anniversary.